 A faulty spark plug can also hamper proper mower functioning, leading to an engine that revs up and down.
-You can troubleshoot for spark plug problems on your mower by examining the spark plug’s firing tip for the presence of carbon fouling, or by checking the porcelain casing for signs of cracking and chipping.
+You can troubleshoot for spark plug problems on your mower by examining the spark plug’s firing tip for the presence of carbon fouling or by checking the porcelain casing for signs of cracking and chipping.

-- Presence of Moisture in the Fuel Tank
+Presence of moisture in the fuel tank

 If the cutting deck of your lawn mower is clogged with grass clippings, this can also result in lawn mower sputtering.
-This I especially common when mowing tall or wet grass using a small engine mower.
+This is especially common when mowing tall or wet grass using a small engine mower.

-With lawn mowers, it’s preferable to use pure gasoline, as the low-quality gasoline from your neighborhood gas station contains ethanol that burns fast, potentially causing sputtering.
+What type of gas do lawnmowers use?
+With lawnmowers, it’s preferable to use pure gasoline, as the low-quality gasoline from your neighborhood gas station contains ethanol that burns fast, potentially causing sputtering.
 Lawn mower sputtering is even more likely to occur if you’re using ethanol-laden gasoline that’s been sitting idle in your garage for over a month or so.